 Mobile phone policy

 Pupils at the prep school are not permitted mobile phones in school.
-From the 2024-2025 academic year pupils at the senior school are not permitted the use of the mobile phones in school during the school day.
-The school has introduced for yrs 7-11 Yondr system of mobile phone pouches and the students in the sixth from may only use their mobile phones and any device with a camera when they are in school within the sixth form common rooms and sixth form cafeteria.
+Since 2024, pupils at the senior school are not permitted the use of the mobile phones in school during the school day.
+The school has introduced for years 7-11 Yondr system of mobile phone pouches and the students in the sixth from may only use their mobile phones and any device with a camera when they are in school within the sixth form common rooms and sixth form cafeteria.

 Pupils & parents